-MSL’s new digital arts and heritage project, Tressell’s Children, is a new, ground-breaking project inspired by working-class experiences in Hastings.
+MSL’s digital arts and heritage project, Tressell’s Children, is a ground-breaking project inspired by working-class experiences in Hastings.

-Over the summer of 2023, the people of Hastings will turn detective and delve into the towns’ archives to unearth details of everyday lives.
+Over the summer of 2023, the people of Hastings turned detective and delved into the towns’ archives to unearth details of everyday lives.

-Workshop participants will explore the largely unknown lives of working-class people – alongside professional artists and historians.
-They will explore new ways of telling these stories and give old voices new life in the form of writing, graphic and digital art.
+Workshop participants explored the largely unknown lives of working-class people alongside professional artists and historians.
+They found new ways of telling these stories and gave old voices new life in the form of writing, graphic and digital art.

-Rooted in an oral history project that was conducted in Hastings in the 1980s, drawing links between the stories of life in the interwar period and the earlier work of Robert Tressell (author of The Ragged Trousered Philanthropists, which was written in Hastings in the early 1900s), we will use our findings as the basis for new creative work that will form an immersive digital museum experience for Coastal Currents Festival 2023.
+Rooted in an oral history project that was conducted in Hastings in the 1980s, drawing links between the stories of life in the interwar period and the earlier work of Robert Tressell (author of The Ragged Trousered Philanthropists, which was written in Hastings in the early 1900s), the findings formed the basis for creative work that created an immersive digital museum experience.

-We will ask participants to become history detectives, to make the links between present and past.
-The result will be to shift the narrative about what constitutes heritage, revealing that it is the real-life stories of ordinary men, women, and children that make up what we call history.
+Participants became history detectives, and made links between present and past.
+The result shifted the narrative about what constitutes heritage, revealing that it is the real-life stories of ordinary men, women, and children that make up what we call history.

-Creation of new works will encourage ourselves and our audiences to realise that the substance of our lives today forms the heritage of tomorrow.
+Creation of new works encouraged us and our audiences to realise that the substance of our lives today forms the heritage of tomorrow.